Skip to content

 • Duration: 7 days per site

-• Seamless: Once logged into Flowsta, other sites recognize you instantly
+• Seamless: while your Flowsta SSO cookie is valid, other sites recognize you instantly

-When you log in directly to your Flowsta dashboard:
+When you sign in directly to your Flowsta dashboard:

 • Duration: 7 days